tomashm/NRKSuperDump/README.md

 NRKSuperDump
 ============

-Python script to download 1280x720 Matroska videos from NRK based on web url.
+Python script to download 1280x720 Matroska videos from NRK based on web url Require Python2, BeautifulSoup, Requests and libav-tools to be installed

+Install them as follows:

+$ sudo apt-get install libav-tools
+$ sudo pip install BeautifulSoup4
+$ sudo pip install Requests

-HOW TO:
+HOW TO USE IT:
 -------
 Run the script as: